ROCm/Tensile/CONTRIBUTING.rst

 General conventions
 -------------------

-1. Always use space indentation (4 spaces)---never commit a tab, e.g., ``\t``.
+Always use space indentation (four spaces).
+Never commit a tab (``\t``).

 ------------------
 Python doc-strings
 ------------------

 Tensile uses `autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ to pull in documentation from doc-strings and integrate them into this site.
-Please use the following guidelines when writing Python functions and modules to maintain quality and consistency.
+Use the following guidelines when writing Python functions and modules to maintain quality and consistency.

-1. The all parameters and returned values should be identified with type-hints.
+1. Identify the parameters and returned values with type-hints.
-2. All functions should have a doc-string describing the parameters, return value, and any exception; however, if the function is small and the implementation is straightforward, a one-line doc-string is sufficient.
+2. For all functions, specify doc-string describing the parameters, return value, and any exception.
+However, if the function is small and the implementation is straightforward, a one-line doc-string is sufficient.
-3. Do not include types directly in the doc-string, these should be added as type-hints in the function definition.
+3. Don't include types directly in the doc-string.
+Add them as type-hints in the function definition.
-4. For doc-string styling, use the `Google Python Style Guide <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_.
+4. For doc-string styling, use the `Google Python style guide <https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings>`_.

 .. _commit-messages: